revertinc/revert/README.md

 # About Revert

-Revert is the fastest way to integrate with your customer's CRMs with a single set of APIs & SDKs.
+Revert makes it easier to build integrations with go-to-market tools like CRM's.

 Visit: https://revert.dev to sign up for an account or read our docs [here](https://docs.revert.dev) !